Generalized free energy and excess/housekeeping decomposition in nonequilibrium systems: from large deviations to thermodynamic speed limits: Variational approach: nonconservative systems

-The coarse-graining condition~\eqref{eq:n1} implies that our generalized free energy and excess EPR do not distinguish between reactions that lead to the same state changes.
-Arguably, this property may be desired from any definition of a generalized free energy and excess EPR that aim to quantify the dissipation due to nonstationarity.

-The consistency condition also has practical implications, because it sometimes allows the generalized free energy and excess EPR to be computed in closed-form.
-In particular, consider the class of systems that have conservative coarse-grained forces, meaning that
+This coarse-graining has practical implications, as it sometimes allows the generalized potential and excess EPR to be found in closed form.
+Consider the class of systems that have conservative coarse-grained forces:

 for some $\pot$.
 Then, the excess EPR is given by the regular EPR at the level of the coarse-grained fluxes,